Summary

 • Applied linguistics

-• Phonetic and phonological variation in Spanish
+• Phonetic and phonological variation in English and Spanish